keerthipvld/Job-Hub/README.md

 # Job-Hub
-# Job PortalThis project is a job portal developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+This project is a job portal developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 The platform serves as a centralized hub for job seekers to search and apply for job opportunities, and for employers to post job listings.

 ## Features